 Miranda BaileyPlayed by Chandra Wilson

-Being feared by her interns; being a Mom to Tuck; Ben Warren
+Being feared by other doctors; being a mom to Tuck; Ben Warren

 Interns who suck up and talk back; doctors who look down on her because she's a parent; interns who don't pull their weight; fraternizing between attendings and interns; and being woken up on her shift when she's trying to take a nap.